Counting Shellings of Complete Bipartite Graphs and Trees: Introduction

 where $C_{n-1}=\binom{2n-2}{n-1}/n$ is the $(n-1)^{th}$ Catalan number. \end{theorem}

-As an overview for the paper, in Section~\ref{sec:cbg}, we will give an explicit formula for the number of shellings of complete bipartite graphs, resolving a MathOverflow question \cite{MO297385}; in Section~\ref{sec:trees}, we will provide methods to compute the number of shellings of trees and obtain some upper and lower bounds for them.
+As an overview for the paper, in Section~\ref{sec:cbg}, we will give an explicit formula for the number of shellings of complete bipartite graphs, resolving a MathOverflow question \cite{MO297385} posed by Sebastien Palcoux; in Section~\ref{sec:trees}, we will provide exact formula for the number of shellings of trees, which is closely related to the number of linear extensions of posets, and utilize the formula to obtain some upper and lower bounds for them.